nextcloud/documentation/admin_manual/groupware/calendar.rst

 ----------------------
 Nextcloud handles sending notifications for events.

-Nextcloud currently handles two types of reminder notifications: Build-in Nextcloud notifications and email notifications.
+Nextcloud currently handles two types of reminder notifications: Built-in Nextcloud notifications and email notifications.
 For the emails to be send, you'll need a configured email server.
 See :doc:`../configuration_server/email_configuration`.